Gas fire pits are getting more and more popular – but how safe are they?

 We know a lot of this is obvious but we still have to say it!

-It’s also worth isolating the appliance from the gas supply when not in use, rather than just turning off from the control box.
+When not in use, it’s worth isolating the appliance from the gas supply, rather than just turning off from the control box.

-See product manuals for more info: this is just a short introduction to a few of the things affecting safety.
+See product manuals for more info: this is just a short introduction to a few of the issues affecting safety.